 Written by: Adam Fisher (@bonzovt)

-The new year is well under way, and with 2019 in full swing, tech conference chatter will start to heat up.
-While VMworld is just over six months away, there are still opportunities to get your dose of VMware updates well before then.
-One of those opportunities is VMware’s vForum Online, which will take place on April 24th, 2019.
+As we head into the Fall months, tech conference chatter is really starting to heat up.
+While VMworld is right around the corner, not everyone is lucky enough to make it to San Francisco.
+There are other opportunities to get your dose of the latest VMware updates.
+One of those opportunities is VMware’s vForum Online, which will take place on October 16, 2019.

 What is vForum Online?

-Imagine if you took VMworld, condensed it down to half a day and made it available to anyone with internet access to virtually attend from the comforts of home, work or your local coffee shop.
-You’d certainly be missing out on the constant beep and cha-ching sounds while logging 20k steps per day trekking through casinos.
-More importantly though, you’d have access to the latest VMware updates and information at your fingertips, without the travel costs and registration fees required by a big conference. vForum Online brings a large conference feel to a virtual event, giving it a greater reach than VMworld can.
+Imagine if you took VMworld, condensed it down to a half-day and made it available to anyone with internet access to virtually attend from the comforts of home, work or a local coffee shop.
+You’d have access to the latest VMware updates and information at your fingertips, without the travel costs and registration fees required by a big conference. vForum Online brings a large conference feel to a free, virtual event, giving it a greater reach than VMworld can.

 Why should I attend?